About Austin Public Health

 Janet has 32 years of public health experience.
 Prior to joining the City of Austin, Janet worked as an epidemiologist for the State of Texas for 18 years including the Texas Commission on Environmental Quality and the Texas Department of Health (TDH).
 Her work focused on health studies and disease surveillance activities defining the epidemiology of occupational diseases, cancer, respiratory diseases and other environmental health problems, toxicology and risk assessment, policy development, and strategic planning.

-- Interim Assistant Director, Health Equity and Community Engagement Laura G. La Fuente
+- Assistant Director, Health Equity and Community Engagement Laura G. La Fuente

-Since May of 2021, Laura G. La Fuente has served as the interim Assistant Director for the Health Equity and Community Engagement Division.
+Laura G. La Fuente was named the Assistant Director for the Health Equity and Community Engagement Division in June of 2022, after serving as interim assistant director since May of 2021.
 This division includes management of the Health Equity Quality of Life programs, HIV Planning Council, HIV Resources Administration, Planning and Evaluation of department and community initiatives, the Office of Violence Prevention and over $50M in Social Services funding.